...

 Peer Support Groups

-Support groups like Narcotics Anonymous provide a sense of community and belonging.
-Sharing experiences with others on the same path can be a powerful motivator.
+Support groups like Narcotics Anonymous (NA) or Cocaine Anonymous (CA) provide an invaluable sense of community, understanding, and belonging.
+Sharing experiences with others who are on the same path, listening to their struggles and triumphs, and receiving encouragement from those who understand can be an incredibly powerful motivator and a vital component of long-term recovery.

 Holistic Wellness